cloudflare/cloudflare-docs/content/ssl/origin-configuration/custom-origin-trust-store/index.md

 ---
 pcx-content-type: concept
+title: Custom origin trust store
 ---

 import COTSDefinition from "../../\_partials/\_custom-origin-trust-store-definition.md"

 # Custom origin trust store

 By default, Cloudflare's edge network maintains a list of publicly trusted certificate authorities.
-This means that when using [Full (strict) encryption mode](/origin-configuration/ssl-modes#full-strict), Cloudflare will only trust origin server certificates issued by a CA in this trust store.
+This means that when using [Full (strict) encryption mode](/ssl/origin-configuration/ssl-modes/#full-strict), Cloudflare will only trust origin server certificates issued by a CA in this trust store.

 <COTSDefinition/>